tilley-kyle/connect4/README.md

 If you don't know the rules, I can point you to google.

-Current issues to address as of 4/26/2020:
+Current issues to address as of 5/23/2020:
+> Linter prolbems
+> - [ ] Can't change file tage from 'js' to 'jsx'.
+App crashes
 > Handle win conditions
 > - Functions to check for
 > - - [x] horizontal